 Setting up the integration

-It took HARMAN about two billable weeks to set up the integration.
+It took HARMAN about two business weeks to set up the integration.
 There were tests and things they had to discover in practice.
-For instance Arthur shared, “It’s nice if you can set the product image in Widen and that it flows through, but what should happen if that product already had an image not coming from Widen?”
+For instance, Arthur shared, “It’s nice if you can set the product image in [the] Widen [Collective] and that it flows through, but what should happen if that product already had an image not coming from Widen?”
 The team worked through different logic cases and determined when to reject an asset, accept it, or accept it and send out an email notification.
 “It’s working very well.”

 Other ways HARMAN is scaling their product asset processes with DAM

-Partners upload assets instead of mailing to marketing be processed.
+- Partners upload assets instead of mailing them to marketing to be processed.
 Teams around the world create manuals, quick start guides, and images.
-Before, teams in India, Canada, the U.S., and China would mail or ship assets to marketing teams in New York or Amsterdam for processing and then use.
-Now those teams upload directly into the DAM system.
+Before, teams in India, Canada, the US, and China would mail or ship assets on storage drives to marketing teams in New York or Amsterdam for processing and then use.
+Now, those teams upload assets directly into the DAM system.
 This reduces the cost of shipping and time lost in transit.

-The DAM system automatically categorizes assets, tags them with metadata, and assigns privacy settings.
-For example, HARMAN International set up upload profiles for lifestyle images that will put them in the right category with the right metadata and assign the right asset groups automatically.
+- The DAM system automatically categorizes assets, tags them with metadata, and assigns privacy settings.
+For example, HARMAN International created upload profiles for lifestyle images that puts them in the right category with the right metadata and assigns the right asset groups automatically.
 Instead of thinking about all those things and manually applying that information, the uploader can move on to their next task.